diekololababs/diekololababs/README.md

 - 👋 Hi, I’m @Diekolola
-- 👀A data analyst with perks for big data analysis for insight generation and business optimization.
+- 👀A proactive data driven individual  with a perk for big data analysis for problem solving and business optimization.
+I am constantly looking for ways to broaden my knowledge and skills in the Data Field.
+-

 📌 Skills
   Analytics Tools: SQL, Microsoft Excel, Power BI, DAX, Python,R